 - Shirt—The official uniform shirt is available with long or short sleeves and has button-flap pockets and “Boy Scouts of America” lettered in gold above the right pocket.

-- Belt—Official navy-blue web belt with metal buckle and Tiger, Cub Scout, or Webelos Scout emblem.
+- Belt—Official navy-blue web belt with metal buckle and Tiger or Cub Scout emblem.

 - Socks—Official socks are available in three lengths: ankle, crew, and knee.
 Tiger Scout socks are navy blue with orange tops; Cub Scout socks are navy blue with gold (yellow) tops.

-- Cap—Official navy-blue cap with orange front panel and tiger emblem for Tiger Scouts, yellow panel and wolf emblem for Wolf Scouts, blue panel and bear emblem for Bear Scouts.
+- Cap—Official navy-blue cap with orange front panel and tiger emblem for Tiger Scouts, yellow or red panel and wolf emblem for Wolf Scouts (based on availability), blue panel and bear emblem for Bear Scouts.
 Webelos Scouts wear an olive cap with a plaid panel bearing the Webelos logo.
+For 2018-19 program year Wolf Scouts may wear either yellow or red caps based on availability as long as the den is wearing the same color.

-- Neckerchief—Triangular neckerchief is orange with navy-blue trim for Tiger Scouts, gold with navy-blue trim for Wolf Scouts, light blue with navy-blue trim for Bear Scouts, and plaid for Webelos Scouts.
-Official BSA neckerchiefs are the only neckerchiefs boys should wear.
-Packs should not make their own pack neckerchiefs for boys.
+- Neckerchief—Triangular neckerchief is orange with navy-blue trim for Tiger Scouts, yellow or red (based on availability) with navy-blue trim for Wolf Scouts, light blue with navy-blue trim for Bear Scouts, and plaid for Webelos Scouts.
+Official BSA neckerchiefs are the only neckerchiefs Cub Scouts wear.
+For 2018-19 program year Wolf Scouts may wear either yellow or red neckerchief based on availability as long as the den is wearing the same color and the color matches the cap.

 - Neckerchief slide—Official gold-tone metal slide with each rank’s logo.
-Boys may wear handmade neckerchief slides.
+Cub Scouts may wear handmade neckerchief slides.

-Webelos Scouts may choose to wear either the blue Webelos uniform based on the Cub Scout uniform or the tan/olive uniform similar to the one Boy Scouts wear.
+Webelos Scouts wear the tan/olive uniform similar to the one Boy Scouts wear.

-For the tan/olive uniform, boys wear the official Boy Scout olive trousers or shorts and official Boy Scout tan long- or short-sleeved shirt with blue shoulder loops.
-Official blue socks (with gold tops) are worn with the blue uniform, and official olive socks (with red tops) are worn with the tan/olive uniform.
+Webelos Scouts wear the official BSA olive trousers or shorts and official BSA tan long- or short-sleeved shirt with blue shoulder loops.
+Official olive socks are worn with the tan/olive uniform.

 Note that the Webelos belt buckle will fit either the blue or the olive belt, but the adventure loop recognitions fit only on the blue web belt.